dictation-toolbox/Caster/docs/readthedocs/User_Dir/Caster_User_Dir.md

 It's good to back up this directory as it contains user content.
 The backup scheme can be simple as a zip file, Cloud backup service i.e. Dropbox, or even a private GitHub repository.

 - You can utilize hard links.
 Hardlinks provide the ability to keep a single copy of a file yet have it appear in multiple directories.
   - There is a helpful utility that makes these Hardlinks easy to use Windows OS.
-[Hard Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html)
+See [Hard Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html).